 Dallas County Community College District welcomes you to AASHE’s annual gathering in San Antonio.
 We are excited to serve as a master-level host institution for the conference – the largest higher education sustainability event in North America.

 October is Campus Sustainability Month, and we will have many opportunities to explore and share exactly what sustainability means with all of the colleges and universities represented.
 DCCCD’s seven colleges – Brookhaven, Cedar Valley, Eastfield, El Centro, Mountain View, North Lake and Richland – all support and practice sustainability.
-A sustainable footprint is the legacy we want to leave for others.
+A sustainable footprint is a legacy we want to leave for others.

 Our sustainable practices include reducing pollution and waste; conserving water; educating others; and modeling sustainable behaviors to set an example for community members to follow.